anchorageprogramming/code-of-conduct/Attendee Procedure for incident handling.md

 that they be your first resource when reporting an incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.

-If at all possible, all reports should be made directly to [name](mailto:email) (Event Coordinator).
+If at all possible, all reports should be made directly to [name](mailto:email) (Organizers).

+This procedure has been adopted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)”.